 One of the most well received TV adaptations of a comic book hero in a long time, Marvel’s small screen take on the Daredevil/Jessica Jones/Luke Cage/Iron Fist/Defenders storyline has been a smash hit for streaming service Netflix.
 When adapting characters to TV, producers have to walk the line between making it accessible and doing the fans justice.
 Thankfully, the fan service in Jessica Jones is through the roof!
-Take a look at just a handful of great little references only true Jessica Jones fans would notice!
+Much like with any other part of the MCU, as a helpful resource can tell you.
+In the meantime though, take a look at just a handful of great little references only true Jessica Jones fans would notice!

 Thanks to Paddy Power Slot Games for this piece!